DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

     No matter how thorough the testing strategy, there are always some bugs discovered in production.
     Shifting 100% of traffic from one version of an app to another can lead to more impactful failures.

-    Canary deployments allow organizations to see how new software behaves in real-world scenarios before moving significant traffic to the new version.
+    Canary deployments allow organizations to see how new software behaves in real-world use cases before moving significant traffic to the new version.
     This strategy enables organizations to minimize downtime and quickly rollback in case of issues with the new deployment.
     It also allows more in-depth production application testing without a significant impact on the overall user experience.